khaytsus/gqrx-scan/README.md

  * Monitor a single channel, recording when the level is better than -50, waiting for 5 seconds before ending recording after signal drops
   * gqrx-scan --type file --channels 20 --delaylevel=-50 --delaytime 5 --record --monitor

+ * Use a config file
+  * gqrx-scan --config /home/path/something.pm

 ### Command Line Arguments

+Notes:

-Note:  You can abbreviate command line arguments as long as they're unique, such as --co is unique for --coloroutput.
+You can abbreviate command line arguments as long as they're unique, such as --co is unique for --coloroutput.
 If the argument is not unique it will be ignored and you will see a warning.

+The following arguments can take a "no" prefix to over-ride config file values:  stop wait record monitor coloroutput light sort

+ex:  --norecord

 ##### Scan mode operations